 Because, even at the end of book 6 out of 7 we still had far too many blanks.
 And just about all of them stemmed from JKR’s caginess about turning loose any solid information concerning the personal background of Severus Snape.

 Perhaps Derrida was right, maybe a vast absence does connote a vast presence.
 And, maybe, just possibly, I thought we could construct a working hypothesis for Snape’s background by drawing upon what we knew of the background of the other three characters who occupy the terminus points in these two progressions.
-What we were looking for here was not specific facts, it was patterns.

 And it did not escape me that of the four characters from those two intersecting continuums (Tom, Hagrid, Snape, and Harry) Snape, who occupies the pivotal position of both, is the only one of the four who had not (yet) been explicitly stated to have been at least effectively an orphan by the time he reached his teens.
 At the time I suspected that this, at least, might be a blank that Rowling intended to fill in at some point in Book 7.
 (Um.
 No. She did nothing of the sort.
-We have no idea of if or when Severus Snape lost his parents — or even whether he has merely misplaced them, and they are alive and simply living somewhere other than the house at Spinner’s End.)
+We have no idea of if or when Severus Snape lost his parents — or even whether he has merely misplaced them, and they are alive and simply living somewhere other than that house at Spinner’s End.)

 So shall we take a look at just what circumstances did appear at that time to occupy the other three terminus stations at the ends of these contrasting progressions.